 Human Trafficking is modern-day slavery.
 Thousands of men, women, and children are trafficked into the U.S. each year.
-The Institute assists trafficking survivors throughout Minnesota and Upper Wisconsin as part of the Northern Tier Anti-Trafficking Consortium (NTAC).
-NTAC provides direct, trauma-informed services to adult and child survivors across 14 states and Puerto Rico.
-As part of the consortium, the Institute provides support to survivors of trafficking as well as training and technical assistance to other agencies.
+The Institute assists foreign-born trafficking survivors by providing direct, trauma-informed services to adults and children.
+The Institute also offers training and technical assistance to other agencies.

 We can help survivors: